iqbalnur21/iqbalnur21/README.md

 ### Sewa Online

-**Technologies**: React Native, Firebase
-**Brief Description**: Sewa Online is an application that facilitates online rentals and online payments.
-It features two user roles: service owner and customer.
-The application includes an affiliate program and uses Firebase for its database.
-Service owners can print rental information to Excel for easy management.
+Sewa Online is a versatile application built with React and Firebase, designed to streamline online rentals and payments.
+It supports two primary user roles: service owners and customers, offering seamless booking experiences.
+Key features include an integrated affiliate program for business growth and the ability for service owners to export rental data to Excel, simplifying management tasks.

 ## Contact